PhilippPro/PhilippPro.github.io/_posts/2015-3-15-Random_Forest_in_R.md

 <!--excerpt-->

 A statistic about the RStudio downloads of different R-packages for executing the random forest can be seen in the table.
-It was created with help of the R-package cranlogs.
+It was created with help of the R-package **cranlogs**.
 **randomForest** is clearly the most used package in R, probably because it was the first available already in April 2002.

  **package**              |  **RStudio downloads in the last month**